billomambia/assignmentweek2/README.md

 # Assignmentweek2
-week 2# My Web Application
+week 2# My Web Application.
 #### 18 th February 2020.
 ## By Bill omambia.
 The Author of this project is a student at Moringa School currently taking part in the Prep Program.